waku-org/nwaku/docs/operators/how-to/configure-store.md

 If the waku store node is enabled (the `--store` option is set to `true`) the node will store historical messages and will be able to serve those messages to the waku store clients.

-The are a serie of configuration options to customize the waku store protocol's message store, these are the most relevant:
+There is a set of configuration options to customize the waku store protocol's message store.
+These are the most relevant:

 * `--store-message-retention-policy`: This option controls the retention policy i.e., how long certain messages will be persisted.
 Two different retention policies are supported:
   + The time retention policy,`time:<duration-in-seconds>` (e.g., `time:14400`)